ashwath-ramesh/setting-up-a-linux-vm/README.md

 # Setting up a linux virtual machine to run scripts

 ## 1. Create the linux virtual machine
-- Ensure you have SSH key authentication.
+- Ensure you have SSH key authentication for root user.
 See below.
 - apt update
 - apt upgrade

 - create a non-root user
   - adduser john
-  - confirm user created/check list of users: cut -d: -f1 /etc/passwd
+  - confirm user created/check list of users: cut -d: -f1 /etc/passwd (or) cat /etc/passwd
   - login as user john: su john
   - ensure that the users directory exists in /home/john/
   - exit from john to root: exit

+- give john (and root) SSH access
-  - as root user go to: sudo nano /etc/ssh/sshd_config
+  - As root user go to: sudo nano /etc/ssh/sshd_config
   - Go to bottom of file/modify new lines, save and exit: AllowUsers john root
   - systemctl restart ssh (or) systemctl restart sshd
+  - exit
+  - ssh john@xxx.xxx.xxx.xxx

+- Ensure that john has an authorized_keys file in the .ssh directory
+  - From root user account, go to: /home/john
+  - mkdir .ssh
+  - touch authorized_keys
+  - nano authorized_keys
+  - Save a new SSH key that belongs to John on the local and remote machine.
+Save the public key in this file.

+**To add non-root user as sudo-er**
+- goto root user account
+- Add user john to group sudo: 'usermod -aG sudo john'
+- Check what groups user john belongs to: 'groups john'
+- Now exit from root user.
+Exit from john.
+- Relogin as john
+- 'sudo whoami'
+- Enter password
+- Output should be 'root'

 - If you need to rename the linux server:
   - Use the hostnamectl command to view the current hostname of the system
   - Use the command to set the new hostname of the system. hostnamectl set-hostname <new_hostname>

+** [INCOMPLETE] How to disable SSH for root user**
+- root user can only access terminal through normal user entry, then su -
+- Now make sure that

 - reboot
-- List all users on vm: cat /etc/passwd

-To add non-root user as sudo-er
-- Edit the /etc/sudoers file using the visudo command:
-- john ALL=(ALL) ALL

 ## 2. Install python & libraries
 - check python3 --version